visionsystemsgmbh/vsdebootstrap/README.md

 build.sh
 --------

-`build.sh` is the main script, that must be run first.
+`build.sh` is the main script, that must be run first and requires *superuser* permissions.
 It creates a rootfs folder specified in `DROOTFS` variable.
 You can change `DROOTFS` to `/mnt`, i.e. mount folder where you've mounted the second partition of your SD card.
 This would create Debian image directly on the SD card.

 After creating the rootfs folder `build.sh` invokes debootstrap's first stage, that creates basic root file system.
 Then `vsdeb.sh` and QEMU will